Freiburg Vision Test ‘FrACT’

 1. The observation distance.
 Measure from screen to eye; enter value at the Settings screen in centimeters.
 And make sure this distance is being kept throughout the test.

 The above two settings together allow the program to calculate the correct visual angle of the optotypes.
 Usually, the pixel size limits the maximal acuity, and can be a severe limit for near vision assessment.
-Thus, on the bottom right “→max possible decimal acuity” resp. “→min possible LogMAR” shows what can be reached, assuming minimal gap/stroke size is 1 pixel.
-Actually, minimal gap/stroke size can be 0.5 through antialiasing.
+Thus, on the bottom right “→best possible acuity” shows what can be reached, assuming a minimal stroke/gap size of 1 pixel.
+Actually, minimal stroke/gap size can be 0.5 through antialiasing, so better acuities may result.

 How to get rid of “Warning: Calibration…”